ArtemiyUlyanov/Uptodate-Backend/README.md

-# UPTODATE v0.2.2 (dev)
+# UPTODATE v0.3 (dev)

 ## New amendments and features

 1. The REST API has been enhanced by enforcing some of new API endpoints:
-   - /api/articles/search
-   - /api/articles/delete
-   - /api/articles/edit
-   - /api/articles/create
+   - /api/articles/comments/get
-   - /auth/register
+   - /api/articles/comments/delete
-   - /auth/register/verify-code
+   - /api/articles/comments/create
-2. The registration system including confirming a prospective user by email verification code has been implemented
-3. The authentication system has been significantly boosted and maintained
+2. A storaging server has been applied to a project and bound with the Amazon S3 API

 ## Execution